mars0i/free/doc/notes/Random.md

 None of the above RNGs provide distributions other than uniform.

+Nope, wrong: Turns out that chance.js is in cljsjs, uses seedable Mersenne Twisters, *and* it has a Gaussian random numbers function.

 This provides lots of distributions: http://www.statisticsblog.com/2015/10/random-samples-in-js-using-r-functions It uses a lib called 'crypto'.
 Don't know where this is from.
 Is it in the browsers?
 I don't think this is seedable.

+Also cf
 https://github.com/jstat/jstat